tomjoht/tomjoht.github.io/_restapicourse/docapis_what_is_a_rest_api.md

 ### REST APIs don't use WSDL files, but some specs exist
 REST APIs don't use a WSDL file to describe elements and parameters allowed in the requests and responses.
 Although there is a possible WADL (Web Application Description Language) file that can be used to describe REST APIs, they're rarely used since the WADL files don't adequately describe all the resources, parameters, message formats, and other attributes the REST API.
 (Remember that the REST API is an architectural style, not a standardized protocol.)

-In order to understand how to interact with a REST API, you have to read the documentation for the API.
-(This provides a great opportunity for technical writers!
-Hooray!)
+In order to understand how to interact with a REST API, you have to *read the documentation* for the API.
+(Hooray!
+This provides a great opportunity for technical writers! )

 Some more formal specifications &mdash; for example, Swagger and RAML &mdash; have been developed to describe REST APIs.
 When you describe your API using the Swagger or RAML specification, Swagger or RAML will produce documentation that describes how to interact with the API (listing out the resources, parameters, and other details).

 The Swagger or RAML output can take the place of the WSDL file that was more common with SOAP.
 These spec-driven outputs are usually interactive (featuring API Consoles or API Explorers) and allow you to try out REST calls and see responses directly in the documentation.

-But don't expect Swagger or RAML documentation outputs to include all the details users would need to work with your API (for example, how to pass authorization keys, workflows and interdependencies between endpoints, and so on).
+But don't expect Swagger or RAML documentation outputs to include all the details users would need to work with your API (for example, how to pass authorization keys, understanding details about workflows and interdependencies between endpoints, and so on).

 Overall REST APIs are more varied and flexible than SOAP, and you almost always need to read the documentation in order to understand how to interact with the API.
-As you explore REST APIs, you will find that they differ greatly from one to another (especially their documentation formats!), but they all share the common patterns outlined here.
+As you explore REST APIs, you will find that they differ greatly from one to another (especially their documentation sites), but they all share the common patterns outlined here.

+{% comment %}
 ### Other REST formats: OData

 Finally, I want to mention one sub-type of REST APIs: OData (Open Data).
 OData follows the RESTful API style but with a more specific format, especially with regards to the query parameters in the URIs.
 Many of the OData URIs follow a specific pattern.